-This Sunday marks the end of Daylight Savings time.
-If you haven’t done it already, don’t forget to “fall” your clocks back an hour, and prepare to gain an hour of snuggling time with your furkids!
+This Sunday marks the beginning of Daylight Savings time.
+Don’t forget to “spring” your clocks forward an hour, and prepare to lose an hour of snuggling time with your furkids!

 For many of us, this one hour time change takes weeks to adjust to.
 We’re hungry when we shouldn’t be, we can’t seem to wake up in the mornings, too wired to sleep at night… This got us wondering – Does daylight savings time affect our cats?

 In fact, it does!
 Cats have circadian rhythms (our body’s biological system of timekeeping, so to speak), just like humans, that regulate sleep, hunger, and activity levels throughout each 24-hour period.
 In nature, these rhythms are triggered by natural sunlight.
 But, in our artificial environments, where morning starts with the blaring of an alarm clock and the flip of a lightswitch, our circadian rhythms (and our cats’) are largely self-driven.

 So, in the same ways that we have to adjust our eating and sleeping patterns and just feel awkward until we get used to it this time each year, our cats will go through it too.
 Only, we can’t explain the change to them – they just wonder why we’re acting so strangely all of a sudden!

 To our cats, we’re suddenly feeding them at a different hour than usual, playing with them at an odd time, or even keeping them awake when they’re usually cozied up in their beds (or with us in our beds!).

 Humans set their pets’ routines, said Alison Holdhus-Small, a research assistant at CSIRO Livestock Industries, an Australia-based research and development organization.